DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Related Work

 \subsection{Diet Identification and Nutritional Analysis}

-Alternative methods include uploading meal photos for expert evaluation \cite{expertnutritionestimate} or crowdsourced nutrient estimation \cite{crowdsourcingnutritionestimate}, which are labor-intensive and time-consuming, limiting the system's accessibility and scalability.
+While the prior works in Sec.~\ref{dietarydetection} focused primarily on detecting ingestive episodes, their methods for diet identification were often simple and used in controlled settings \cite{shin2022mydj, chen2023first, bedri2020fitbyte}.
+This section, therefore, reviews more dedicated approaches for diet identification and nutritional analysis.
+Traditional expert- or crowd-based methods include uploading meal photos for expert evaluation \cite{expertnutritionestimate} or crowdsourced nutrient estimation \cite{crowdsourcingnutritionestimate}, which are labor-intensive and time-consuming, limiting the system's accessibility and scalability.
 Additionally, online searches or forums often provide irrelevant information, reducing their effectiveness.
 With advances in computer vision, some solutions perform food segmentation, volume estimation, and database-based nutrient calculations sequentially \cite{foodseg1,foodseg2,foodseg3,foodseg4}, while end-to-end neural networks directly estimate nutritional content from meal images \cite{end2endfood1,end2endfood2,end2endfood3}.
-Although they have achieved promising results with pre-built nutrition estimation datasets, the generalization of models limits their applicability to open-world settings, the close setting to daily routines, and vision models alone lack comprehensive knowledge of diet or nutrition \cite{foodreview}.
+Although they have achieved promising results with pre-built nutrition estimation datasets, the generalization of models limits their applicability to open-world settings, and vision models alone lack comprehensive knowledge of diet or nutrition \cite{foodreview}.

 The rise of LLMs offers new potential.
 They excel in knowledge integration and cross-domain generalization, attributed to their immense parameters and diverse, extensive training data \cite{llmemergence}.
-Lo et al. \cite{lo2024dietary} demonstrated that GPT-4V can identify food items with high accuracy, deduce portion sizes of eating consumption at a comparable performance to dietitians' estimates, and estimate nutritional components aligning with the USDA National Nutrient Database\footnote{USDA National Nutrient Database: https://fdc.nal.usda.gov/index.html} under semi free-living conditions.
-Building on this, our \shortname system employs GPT-4V with crafted prompt and user profile to estimate diet type and amount.
+Lo et al. \cite{lo2024dietary} demonstrated that GPT-4V can identify food items with high accuracy, deduce portion sizes of eating consumption at a comparable performance to dietitians' estimates, and estimate nutritional components aligning with the USDA National Nutrient Database \cite{haytowitz2018usda} under a controlled study protocol that evaluated GPT-4V on pre-collected meal images.
+Building on this, our \shortname system employs GPT-4V with crafted prompts and user profiles to estimate diet type and amount.
 Unlike prior work, we proposed a multimodal sensing framework combining IMU, audio, and images for automatic diet identification and nutritional analysis under completely free-living conditions.
 Insights from our user studies highlight opportunities to further refine dietary monitoring and analysis systems.